 - Compliment people – family, friends, and strangers all need to hear good things!

-- If you’re friend or co-worker is having a hard time, bring them a coffee tomorrow.
+- If your friend or co-worker is having a hard time, bring them a coffee tomorrow.

 - Help people move and then unpack